edgeimpulse/expert-projects/experiments-getting-started.md

 ![Edge Impulse Project EON Tuner](.gitbook/assets/experiments-getting-started/edge-impulse-eon-tuner-choose.jpg "Edge Impulse Project EON Tuner")

-Here we see a configuration that has a considerable reduction for latency, RAM, and ROM, we will use this configuration for our next experiment.
+Here we see a configuration that has a considerable reduction for latency, RAM, and ROM, so we will use this configuration for our next Experiment.

 ![Edge Impulse Project Experiment 2](.gitbook/assets/experiments-getting-started/edge-impulse-experiment-2.jpg "Edge Impulse Project Experiment 2")

-The platform will create the blocks for your new impulse and add the features automatically for your.
-If you head back to the `Experiments` tab you will now see your shiny new model waiting for you to test or deploy.
+The platform will create the blocks for your new Impulse and add the features automatically for you.
+If you head back to the `Experiments` tab you will now see your new model waiting for you to test or deploy.

+## Experiment 3

+While the EON Tuner will help identify the best architectures and configuration automatically, you can also manually add a new Experiment in order to go through the blocks and neural network setup process again, by simply clicking on the "**Create new impulse**" button on the Experiments page.

+At this point, once you have trained yet a third model and tested it's results, you now have 3 different models to choose from, and can select the best one to deploy to your device.
+In the Professional and Enterprise tiers, you can continue to evaluate and iterate with even more Experiments.

 ## Conclusion

 In this tutorial, we demonstrated how to build a defect detection system with Edge Impulse and the Arduino Nano RP2040, and how to leverage the EON Tuner to optimize your model.
-By integrating these tools, you can easily refine and enhance your models, showcasing the power and simplicity of Edge Impulse's new Experiments feature for continuous improvement in machine learning projects.
+From there, we built a second and third model with the new Experiments feature in Edge Impulse to allow us to evaluate different options and results.
+With this, you can easily refine and enhance your models, showcasing the power and simplicity of Edge Impulse's new Experiments feature for continuous improvement in machine learning projects.